pedrod33/BioDrop/README.md

 # TQS BioDrop
+This project was created within the scope of the [Software Testing and Quality](https://www.ua.pt/pt/uc/8109) discipline.
 ## Introduction
 BioDrop is a vegetable delivery service, it has two main target users:
 * Rider who accesses the application to deliver products